jakub-tucek/clusterize/docs/QUICK_GUIDE.md

 Second is **source** file.
 Source file can be function, script or just your dataset.

+The source file lies in **source directory** from which the submitted job will execute script.

-Python script calculates Fibbnocci number for given range and prints them to standard output.
+Python script calculates Fibbonocci number for given range and prints them to standard output.
 Range is then accepted as two parameters of function.
 Configuration file will change these two parameters and thus generating different ranges in each job execution.